TornikeChu/CeliWise---Data-Pipeline-for-Celiac-and-Gluten-Intolerant-Folk/README.md

 - Find gluten-free grocery stores and specialty shops
 - Locate essential health professionals
 - Access national foundations for up-to-date medical and dietary information
 - Connect with local support groups
+- Easily access reviews and websites to ascertain that the establishment caters to your specific needs

 ---